 8. White Flower Farm Store & Display Gardens

 White Flower Farm is a horticulturalist's dream spot, located 3.5 miles south of Litchfield.
-In addition to a vast array of shrubs, perennials, and trees, the farm boasts extravagant display gardens.
+In addition to a vast array of shrubs, perennials, and trees, the farm boasts extravagant display gardens that will leave your mouth agape.
 This family-owned nursery has been in business since 1950, and we bet you won't be able to leave empty-handed.

 Vibrant blossoms paint the pathways in colors so beautiful, you'll want to bring them all home.
 The Lloyd Border garden boasts 280 feet to please all manner of green thumbs, while the rose, kitchen, and dahlia trail gardens are phenomenal backdrops for aspiring photographers.

 Don't miss the giant Fagus sylvatica (a.k.a.
 Weeping European Beech) located on a hill just behind the main shop.
-Kids will love squeezing between the weeping branches to play hide-and-seek.
-The store and gardens are open Thursdays through Sundays from 9am to 4pm.
+It's one of the best things to visit at this farm, and kids will love squeezing between the weeping branches to play hide-and-seek.
+The store and gardens are open Thursdays through Sundays from 9am to 5:30pm.

 Address: 167 Litchfield Road, Morris, Connecticut